Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Exercise.md

 1. Download 5_Exercise_data.zip from the [Github repository](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.

 2. You have to download the Digital Elevation Model (DEM) from PaITuli.
-	- Open the following link: https://paituli.csc.fi/download.html
+	- Open the following link: [https://paituli.csc.fi/download](https://paituli.csc.fi/download)
 	- Select the following settings:
 		- Producer: National Land Survey of Finland
 		- Data: Elevation Model
 		- Scale: 10 m x 10 m
-	- Type "L3343" in the search bar
+	- Select "Select map sheets" and type "L3343" in the search bar
 	- Download as zip file

 3. Add the Digital Elevation Model you downloaded from PaITuli to QGIS (What type of data is this?
 How do you add that?).